jshholland/inv.alid.pw/posts/googling-dates.md

 which has been on my list for a while after I've enjoyed much of his other work.
-In the fourth chapter, he quotes Justine Sacco, whose somewhat racist tweet went viral while she was on an 11-hour flight, as saying "it's not like I can date, because we google everyone we might date".
+In the fourth chapter, he quotes Justine Sacco, whose somewhat racist tweet went viral while she was on an 11-hour flight, as saying 'it's not like I can date, because we google everyone we might date'.
 Now, I'm not particularly interested in the morals of what happened to Justine Sacco and her tweet (though I might have some thoughts for a later post after I finish the book), but this sentence caught my attention.
 The idea of looking online to see if some